bsdlab/dp-c-sdl2-example/README.md

 lrwxr-xr-x@   1 matthias.dold  admin     37 Jun  6  2023 liblsl.dylib -> ../Cellar/lsl/1.16.2/lib/liblsl.dylib
 ```

-### Running the main
+### Running the examples/main_paradigm

-If you use `make run` and the compilation is successful, you will see a lot of output from the created LSL outlet.
+If you use `make paradigm` and the compilation is successful, you will see a lot of output from the created LSL outlet.
 Furthermore, the program will display a message with `Waiting fro LSL Stream: MyParadigmIncoming`.
 Use the python script provided under `./testing/run_incoming_lsl.py` to spawn such an LSL stream.
 This requires the `pylsl` module for python.
 Note that you can simply keep this running while you tryout modifications on the `c` code.

 ## What you should see